TypeScript RPC Client

 });

-Disables client-side validation for this invocation.
-Might be useful while you debug validation errors, and want to receive server-side validation error instead.
-See validation page for more details.
+Turns off client-side validation for this call.
+Useful when debugging to surface server-side validation errors instead.
+See the validation page for details.

 await UserRPC.updateUser({